-Figure 17 Collaborative Element

-represented by:Functional Thread[0] Specifies zero or more threads that define the

-collaboration

-realized by:Node Configuration[01] Zero or one node configuration that includes

-the replaceable units involved in the

-collaboration

-depends on:Capability[0] Zero or more capabilities upon which a

-collaborative element depend
+abstract metadata def 'Collaborative Element' { part 'depends on' : 'Capability'; part 'realized by' : 'Node Configuration' [0..1]; } represented by:Functional Thread[0..]
+Specifies zero or more threads that define the collaboration realized by:Node Configuration[0..1] (optional) specifies a node configuration that includes the replaceable units involved in the collaboration depends on:Capability[0..] specifies the set of capabilities upon which the collaborative elements depend